Adapting the Supply Chain to Deliver New Products During a Crisis

 Several companies stepped up to meet new demands during the COVID-19 global pandemic and pivoted their production lines to make much-needed items.
 Automakers shifted their manufacturing abilities from vehicles to ventilators, fashion designers started making face masks and distilleries learned to make hand sanitizer.

-"The engineering that has gone on behind the scenes is one of the untold stories of this crisis," said Andy Moses, senior vice president of sales and solutions for Penske Logistics.
+"The engineering that has gone on behind the scenes is one of the untold stories of this crisis," said Andy Moses, senior vice president of solutions and sales strategy for Penske Logistics.
 “The leadership companies have shown is remarkable.”

 Visibility Reduces Supply Chain Complexity